2 Ways to Clean A Pizza Stone

 Scrape off the surface of the pizza stone

-it’s likely that your pizza stone has some burnt material stuck to its surface.
+Your pizza stone likely has some burnt material stuck to its surface.
 First, use a scraper to take off the worst of this material.

 Use a scouring pad andor nylon brush

-For the next stage of cleaning, use a dry scouring pad or nylon brush to scrape away stubborn debris from the pizza stone.
+For the next cleaning stage, use a dry scouring pad or nylon brush to scrape the stubborn debris from the pizza stone.

 Use a little water

-However, I believe that as long as your pizza stone is well seasoned with oil, which it should be, then there’s no problem using a little bit of water during the cleaning process.
+However, as long as the pizza stone is well seasoned with oil, there should be no problem using a bit of water during the cleaning process.
 A damp brush or pad effectively abrades those last bits of dirt from the pizza stone.

 By now, your pizza stone should be smooth and clean again.
-If you used water to clean it, then make sure that you give it plenty of time to dry before you think about using it again.
+If you plan to wash it with water, then make sure you give it plenty of time to dry before using it again.

-Don’t worry about those black markings; they are part and parcel of a well-used pizza stone and simply add to its character.
-If, for some reason, you’re not happy with the results of your cleaning, then you can also clean the pizza stone in your oven.
+Don’t worry about those black markings; they are part and parcel of a well-used pizza stone and add to its character.
+If, for some reason, you’re not happy with the results of your cleaning, then you can also clean the pizza stone in your oven (which we’ll show later).

 Note: Never use soap or other detergents to clean a pizza stone.
-Pizza stones are absorbent, and if you clean them with soap, that will go into the stone, and the next time you cook, you’ll have a soap-flavored pizza.
-Not a good idea.
+Pizza stones are absorbent—if you wash them with soap, they will go into the crevices.
+And the next time you cook, you’ll have a soap-flavored pizza—not a good idea!

-I guarantee that you will be pleasantly surprised with the result of cleaning your pizza stone in the oven.
+I guarantee that you will be pleasantly surprised by the result of cleaning your pizza stone in the oven.
 Here’s how you do it.

 Scrape off the surface of the pizza stone